cypherpunk-academy/2064/en/044_2064_Vault breach.md

 Sigur: "But unfortunately encrypted in a Veracrypt file.
 It's clear: all of the shop's revenues go into it.
-I've looked through the Bitcoin block chain: There must be hundreds of thousands or maybe even millions of Bitcoins in there."
+I've looked through the Bitcoin blockchain: There must be hundreds of thousands or maybe even millions of Bitcoins in there."

 Lasse: "Billions of euros.
 Great! ...
 Scary ...
 But what's in it for us?
 We can't access a Veracrypt file.